-- Therefore we need a separate write blocker - \rightarrow Which is under the control of the person performing the copy! - Use a trusted hardware write blocker - → Exist for all kind of media: IDE, SATA, flash-disks, SCSI, ... - " Note: More "exotic" or high-performance \rightarrow Expensive - This is not a mainstream hardware sold in thousands! - Alternatively use a software write blocker - Problem: Many things can go wrong, e.g. configuring it for the wrong device, bugs etc. - → Additionally, it should only be used on a trusted computer " Not: Installing/Running a write-blocker on the source machine You don't know what else is installed there and whether this will - → Typical example: USB write blocker - Potential problem: Reboot may be required
+- Therefore we need a separate write blocker - → Which is under the control of the person performing the copy! - Use a trusted hardware write blocker - → Exist for all kind of media: IDE, SATA, flash-disks, SCSI, ... " Note: More "exotic" or high-performance → Expensive This is not a mainstream hardware sold in the thousands! - → USB is quite universal (USB HD cases!) - Alternatively use a software write blocker - Problem: Many things can go wrong, e.g. configuring it for the wrong device, bugs etc. - → Additionally, it should only be used on a trusted computer " Not: Installing/Running a SW write-blocker on source machine - You don't know what else is installed there and whether this will actually work or not!

+→ Typical example: USB write blocker

+Potential problem: Reboot may be required